 i.
 Structural construction of a server

 This involves two main parts.
-First, it’s the server side part which executes the roles of service management for EHR, documentation of information exchange and menu allocation which depends on user permission and automatic structure of clinical documents conversion.
+First, it’s the server-side part that executes the roles of service management for EHR, documentation of information exchange and menu allocation which depends on user permission and automatic structure of clinical documents conversion.
 The second part is the consumer side part.

 ii.
 Screen layout and the making of a storyboard